Lren1300/CodeForEmployers/geo-calculator-app/README.md

-# hw7-alliefitz22
-hw7-alliefitz22 created by GitHub Classroom

-Homework 7 done by Allison Fitzgerald and Logan Reneau
+Geo-Calculator App created by Allison Fitzgerald and Logan Reneau